Sound speed uncertainty in Acousto-Electric Tomography: Inversion procedure

 where $ \tilde{\boldsymbol{\kappa}} = \mathbf L_0^T\boldsymbol{\kappa} $.
 Setting $ \gamma = 0 $ we obtain the preconditioned linear problem

-We thus minimize \eqref{eq:func-lin-disc} by solving \eqref{eq:opt-precond}, with a preconditioned conjugate gradient algorithm\cite[p.15]{barrett1994templates}.
-With this we need only the evaluation of $ \mathbf K_{w_0} = \mathbf L_0^{\phantom{,}}\mathbf L_0^T $, so in practice we will neither need to compute the Cholesky factor nor the inverse of said factor.
+We thus minimize \eqref{eq:func-lin-disc} by solving \eqref{eq:opt-precond}, with the preconditioned conjugate gradient algorithm.
+This algorithm only needs the evaluation of $ \mathbf L_0^{\phantom{,}}\mathbf L_0^T $, so in practice we neither need to compute the Cholesky factor nor its inverse.